jotaraz/SparseMatricesForParallelAssembly/README.md

 # SparseMatricesForParallelAssembly
 In this repository I investigate different sparse matrix formats which can be used for the assembly process in FVM (or FEM).
+Using Julia.

 For now I have looked at LNK (SparseMatrixLNK from https://github.com/j-fu/ExtendableSparse.jl/tree/master) and a dictionary based format (SparseMatrixDict from https://github.com/masuday/SparseMatrixDicts.jl/tree/master).
 For those two formats I have looked at twoi different parts of the "assembly" process.